 I can, however, share another story I first heard from Lisa Petrie.
 This story involves another murder, this one occurred just five months before the triple homicide.

-Early on the morning of June 28, 2015, an Amish couple were brutally attacked at their residence on Old Trenton road in Guthrie, Kentucky.
-Joan was renting a house on the same property where the attack occurred.
-The Yoder’s operated a large farm.
-Being Amish, they didn’t use banks.
+Early on the morning of June 28, 2015, an Amish couple were brutally attacked at their residence on Old Trenton Road in Guthrie, Kentucky.
+Joan had been renting a property from the Yoders.
+They operated a large farm.
 79-year-old Amos Yoder died from his injuries.
 His wife, Marjorie, sustained serious injuries that left her brain damaged.
-The amount of money stolen is not known, but it was a significant amount.
+The motive is thought to have been robbery.

 Joan talked about the murders to her co-workers.
 She described the Yoders as being like grandparents to her kids.
 Over the following weeks, Joan seemed to come into a windfall of sorts.
 She bragged about new furniture and a car she had purchased.
 She showed up to work in new outfits.
 When asked where the money had come from for the expensive purchases, Joan said that her mom had sent her the money.
 The Yoder attack and murder are still unsolved.